17 Jan What Are the Different Types of Brick Around?

-Materials for Bricks
+Materials for Brick

-Clay is the most common material for bricks, but this can vary according to where it comes from.
+Clay is the most common material for brick, but this can vary according to where it comes from.
 The most obvious difference is the colour, indicating the type of clay, which tends to reflect the part of the country it comes from.
-Broadly, red bricks are characteristic of the north, for instance, while London and the Home Counties are more likely to have yellow or cream bricks.
+Broadly, red brick are characteristic of the north, for instance, while London and the Home Counties are more likely to have yellow or cream bricks.

 However, a number of other materials are available for bricks: